 Working Hard to Protect Your Assets and Future Across Orange County

 Backed by nearly four decades of combined experience, our lawyers are intimately familiar with all aspects of California family law.
 We can proficiently guide you through each stage of the process as we ensure your rights are well-represented.
 Using our in-depth understanding of this practice area, we can help you draft a postnuptial agreement that safeguards your assets and best interests.

 How Is a Postnuptial Agreement Different from a Prenuptial Agreement?

 Similar to a prenuptial agreement, a postnuptial agreement is a legally binding document which outlines a married couple’s responsibilities during their marriage, as well as how marital assets will be divided in the event of a death or divorce.
+You are able to protect your assets and finances, as well plan for any debts that accrue during the course of the marriage.
 However, unlike a prenuptial agreement, a postnuptial agreement is signed after the marriage has taken place—not before.
 A well-drafted postnuptial agreement can effectively protect your assets, property, and future.